Excellence is a continuous process, and our journey is just getting started

-Zinc Toll and Die Co. sold their interests to Gregory Roll Form Co., and C-Post fence framework became a signature product offering for the company.
+Zinc Tool and Die Co. sold their interests to Gregory Roll Form Co., and C-Post fence framework became a signature product offering for the company.

 T. Raymond Gregory built a continuous flux galvanizing operation at the plant in Canton, Ohio, as a cost-effective alternative to after fabrication.
-Through specialized galvanizing capabilities, Gregory was able to achieve heavy zinc thicknesses not previously attainable through continuous galvanizing methods.
+Through specialized galvanizing capabilities, Gregory was able to achieve heavy zinc thicknesses not previously attainable through continuous galvanizing.

 Disaster struck when a major fire destroyed the entire continuous galvanizing facility, leaving only the roll forming equipment to be salvaged.